Killfaeh/PeguyEditor/README.md

 **Windows**

-If you run Péguy Editor for the first time, run install.bat (double click).
+If you run Péguy Editor for the first time, run install.bat as administrator.
 A DOS console appears, with a small rotating bar in the top left corner, then disappears when installation is complete.</br>
-Then, run PeguyEditor.bat (double click).
+Then, run PeguyEditor.bat as administrator.

 **Mac OS**

+If you run Péguy Editor for the first time, run Install.app (double clic).
-Run PeguyEditor.app (double click).</br>
+Run PeguyEditor.app (double clic).</br>
 You can put PeguyEditor.app in your dock.

 **Linux**

+If you run Péguy Editor for the first time, run Install in a console.
 Run PeguyEditor in a console.

 ## How to use